xfxf/video-scripts/michael/subtitles.md

   * Colours and font styles are unsupported.
 WebVTT could support this, but Mux doesn't implement it.
   * On WebVTT, there is no roll-up animation.

+* Also, _your captions can time travel_!
+When you have your captions inserted at the _end_ of your pipeline, you can delay audio and video until the captions are ready:

+  * Incoming video and audio goes into a 5 second ring-buffer.
+  * Captioner writes out the words in the buffer (a few seconds late)
+  * The captioner's inputs are encoded into the video bitstream, at an _earlier_ point in the ring buffer (so it appears at the correct time).
+Because this doesn't need transcoding, it's very fast!
+  * The final muxed output is then delivered for broadcast to viewers.

+  Caption users aren't ever waiting at that point, because all viewers see the program after the ring buffer.

 Useful links: